ndlopes-github/RailwayOptSitePos/README.md

 ## Paper Details

-    Title: Minimizing costs in signal provision from communication antennas along a railway line
+   > Title: Minimizing costs in signal provision from communication antennas along a railway line

-    Authors: A. Araújo 1, J. O. Cerdeira 2, N. Lopes 3, A. Moura 4 1- CMUC, Department of Mathematics, University of Coimbra 2- CMA, Department of Mathematics, NOVA University Lisbon 3- ISEL, Polytechnic of Lisboa, and CEMAT, University of Lisboa 4- ISEP-LEMA, Polytechnic of Porto, and CMUP, University of Porto
+   > Authors: A. Araújo 1, J. O. Cerdeira 2, N. Lopes 3, A. Moura 4

+   > 1- CMUC, Department of Mathematics, University of Coimbra;
+    2- CMA, Department of Mathematics, NOVA University Lisbon;
+    3- ISEL, Polytechnic of Lisboa, and CEMAT, University of Lisboa;
+    4- ISEP-LEMA, Polytechnic of Porto, and CMUP, University of Porto;

-    Journal: [To appear]
+   > Journal: [To appear]

-    Publication Date: [To appear]
+   > Publication Date: [To appear]

 # Description